Sanrax/flashcart-guides/docs/cart-guides/r4i-sdhc.md

     !!! tip

         This kernel uses the TTMenu game loader which some ROM Hacks are not compatible with.
-If you get an error code when loading a ROM Hack, Follow Step 8 above.
-Afterwards highlight the game and press `Y` and then press `Y` again for Game Settings.
+If you get an error code when loading a ROM Hack, follow Step 8 above.
+Afterwards, highlight the game and press `Y`, then press `Y` again for Game Settings.
 Change option under `Use ROM loader` from `default` to `nds-bootstrap`.
 Press `A` to save.

-!!! info "Timebombs & RTS Firmware"
+!!! info "Timebombs & RTS Kernel"

-    Setting up these firmwares also bypasses the timebomb these carts usually have, as the timebomb is built into the stock kernel, downloaded from the cart manufacturer's official website.
+    Setting up YSMenu or MultiMenu also bypasses the timebomb these carts usually have, as the timebomb is built into the stock kernel, downloaded from the cart manufacturer's official website.

     If you'd like to use RTS (Real-Time-Save), you can use the stock kernel, provided below.
-Do keep in mind though the RTS feature itself can be hit-or-miss and this kernel has a timebomb set to September 3rd 2024.
-If you use this kernel please set your console's date to an earlier date.
+Do keep in mind though that the RTS feature itself can be hit-or-miss and this kernel has a timebomb set to September 3rd, 2024.
+If you use this kernel, set your console to an earlier date to avoid the timebomb error.

-    - For carts with `R4I-SDHC.COM` written on them [Download the 1.85b firmware.](https://archive.flashcarts.net/r4i-sdhc.com/old/r4i-sdhc.com_DEMON_1.85b.zip)
+     - For carts with `R4i-SDHC.COM` written on them, [download the 1.85b kernel.](https://archive.flashcarts.net/r4i-sdhc.com/old/r4i-sdhc.com_DEMON_1.85b.zip)

-    - For carts with `r4isdhc.com` written on them and a year of 2014 or newer, [Download the 4.0b firmware.](https://archive.flashcarts.net/r4isdhc.com/old/r4isdhc.com_2014-2023_DEMON_4.0b.zip)
+     - For carts with `r4isdhc.com` written on them (year 2014+), [download the 4.0b kernel.](https://archive.flashcarts.net/r4isdhc.com/old/r4isdhc.com_2014-2023_DEMON_4.0b.zip)